aws-amplify/docs/docs/lib/geo/fragments/js/getting-started.md

 A configuration file called `aws-exports.js` will be copied to your configured source directory, for example `./src`.

+For more information, you can visit the full [Amplify CLI Geo Maps docs](~/cli/geo/maps.md).

 ## Configure your app

 Install the necessary dependencies by running the following command: